This program is open to Greek citizens and is handled by the

 - Post-Doctoral Research and Lecturing

-Student grants are normally for a period of 9 months.
-However, applications for pre-doctoral research for a minimum period of 4 months will also be considered.
+Student grants are normally for a period of 9 months (one academic year for research oriented graduate program) and for a minimum period of 4 months for pre-doctoral research (before or as part of ongoing PhD).

 Research and lecturing awards are for a minimum period of 3 months and a maximum of 9 months, with preference being given to projects of 4 months duration.

-Grants are also available for professionals in international education administration from European universities for research within the field that would be mutually beneficial to both the institutions.
+Grants are also available for professionals in international education administration at European universities for research within the field that would be mutually beneficial to both the institutions.
 Research projects should provide a comparative U.S.-EU perspective on global issues within international higher education and/or share best practices within the field.
 Candidates may consider their contacts from conferences such as NAFSA and EAIE as potential host institutions.
+Grants are for a minimum period of 3 months and a maximum of 9 months

 Method of Application and Deadlines